Counsellor of State: List of current counsellors of state

 Of these seven, Andrew, Prince Harry, and Princess Beatrice do not perform royal duties.
-If Prince Harry ceases to be domiciled in the United Kingdom, he shall become ineligible to be a counsellor of state.

-Andrew remains eligible to serve in this role, though he has withdrawn from most royal activities; this was provoked by a backlash due to the allegations of sexual abuse made against him.
+Andrew remains eligible to serve in this role, though he has withdrawn from most royal activities; this was provoked by a backlash due to the allegations of sexual abuse made against him and his long relationship with Jeffrey Epstein.
 In practice, only members of the royal family that perform public duties on behalf of the monarch would be appointed as counsellors of state, thus eliminating the possibility of Harry, Andrew or Beatrice serving in this role.

 Should any of the above, other than Camilla, Edward or Anne, become ineligible or unable to serve, the next person eligible would be Princess Eugenie.
 Prince George is to automatically become a counsellor of state on his 21st birthday on 22 July 2034, and would replace Princess Beatrice (or his 18th birthday should he be the heir apparent at that time, and would replace Princess Eugenie).